THIS DATE IN HISTORY: Jan. 29

 Video: Martin Brodeur owns many key career goalie records

-1953: Maurice Richard of the Montreal Canadiens makes NHL history by becoming the first player to score 20 or more goals in each of his first 10 seasons.
+1953: Montreal Canadiens forward Maurice Richard makes NHL history by becoming the first player to score 20 or more goals in each of his first 10 seasons.
 Richard reaches the milestone with the first of his two goals in Montreal's 5-2 win against the New York Rangers at Madison Square Garden.

-1985: Center Bryan Trottier becomes the 19th player in NHL history with 1,000 career points when he scores two goals to help the New York Islanders rally from a four-goal deficit for a 4-4 tie with the Minnesota North Stars at Nassau Coliseum.
+1985: Center Bryan Trottier becomes the 19th player in NHL history with 1,000 points when he scores two goals to help the New York Islanders rally from down 4-0 for a 4-4 tie with the Minnesota North Stars at Nassau Coliseum.
 Trottier is the first player to get his 1,000th point by scoring a shorthanded goal.

-On the same night, Ron Francis of the Pittsburgh Penguins becomes the 11th player in NHL history to reach 1,400 points.
+On the same night, Pittsburgh Penguins forward Ron Francis becomes the 11th player in NHL history to reach 1,400 points.
 He has two assists in a 4-2 road victory against the Boston Bruins.
-Three years later, Francis, now with the Carolina Hurricanes, is credited with three assists in a 5-2 win against the visiting Tampa Bay Lightning to become the fifth player with 1,600 career points.
+Three years later, Francis, now with the Carolina Hurricanes, is credited with three assists in a 5-2 win against the visiting Tampa Bay Lightning to become the fifth player with 1,600 points.

-2004: Steve Yzerman of the Detroit Red Wings moves past Mario Lemieux into sixth place on the NHL's all-time scoring list.
-He gets 1,702nd point with a third-period assist in Detroit's 5-2 victory against the New Jersey Devils at Joe Louis Arena.
+2004: Detroit Red Wings forward Steve Yzerman moves past Mario Lemieux into sixth place on the NHL's all-time scoring list.
+He gets 1,702nd point with a third-period assist in Detroit's 5-2 victory against the Devils at Joe Louis Arena.